 Ferrovie del Sud Est (FSE)

 This is the most extensive of the independent Puglia rail networks, and with 474 kilometres of track it is the largest network in Italy after the FS state railway network.
 The system involves a string of railway lines developed independently over a period of 75 years from about 1850 onwards.
 In 1931, these were brought together and incorporated into the single company, Ferrovie del Sud Est. Following some years of financial difficulties, the company was taken over by the main state railway system, FS in 1916.
 Although it is still operated and managed as an independent entity, its systems are increasingly being absorbed into the national network.
-(NB The intergration of online timnetable enquiries and booking has caused problems - these and how to deal with them are explained later).
+(NB The integration of online timetable enquiries and booking has caused problems - these and how to deal with them are explained below).

 The routes extend south from Bari to Putignano, Coversano, the Itria valley, Martina Franca and Taranto; and from Lecce south into the Salento, covering Maglie, Gallipoli, Otranto, Gagliano del Capo (for Santa Maria di Leuca, the “tip” of Italy’s heel), Tricase and lots of other places.
-Martina Franca FSE station is the link wbtween the "northern" and "southern" parts of the network, and although there are some through trains, travelling between the Bari and Lecce based networks will normally involve a change at Martina Franca (trains are almost invariably timetabled to facilitate this).
+Martina Franca FSE station is the link between the "northern" and "southern" parts of the network, and although there are some through trains, travelling between the Bari and Lecce based networks will normally involve a change at Martina Franca (trains are almost invariably timetabled to facilitate this).

 Lines are standard guage.
 Most of the trains use diesel units but very recently the Bari-Putignano link has been electrified, a major investment project, using modern electric trains - see picture here.